 I have wanted to make a FODMAP friendly vegetarian moussaka for about as long as I’ve been making tofu mince.
 Finding more ways to use that simple tofu ‘mince’ a la my bolognese and lasagne is my part time job, after all.
 So when Val Verde asked me to develop a recipe using their passata, I knew what I had to do.

 This FODMAP friendly vegetarian moussaka uses tofu mince with a flavour base of carrots and spring onion greens.
-From there, we add a touch of umami with Tamari and vegetarian oyster sauce along with some red wine and Val Verde Passata.
+From there, we add a touch of umami with Tamari and vegetarian oyster sauce along with some red wine and passata.
 The result is a deliciously flavoursome vegan mince that everyone can chow down on.

 TLDR; This moussaka is FODMAP friendly, nut free, grain free and easily adapted to be dairy free or vegan.